Zioan vs Slack: Self-Hosted Workspace vs Cloud Chat

 Zioan replaces all of them with a single self-hosted application for a one-time payment of €999.
 Your data stays on your server, your team gets one search and one login, and you stop paying monthly rent on tools you depend on every day.

 If you need the app ecosystem Slack offers, Slack is the right choice.
-If you want fewer tools, full data ownership, and a predictable cost, try Zioan's 30-day free trial.
+If you want fewer tools, full data ownership, and a predictable cost, Zioan comes with a 30-day free trial so you can test everything on your own server before deciding.